ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/previews/creative-halo-win-bluetooth-speaker.markdown

   \ to stand out.
 Nevertheless, the new Halo Bluetooth Speaker has revolutionised\
   \ the technological market.
 The visual effects are the primary attraction but that\
   \ is just the beginning.
 Unique Multi-Material Design, 16.8 Million colours, Xpectra\
-  \ Lightshow, 8 Hours Battery Life.. as some of its numerous features. </p>"
+  \ Lightshow, 8 Hours Battery Life.. as some of it's numerous features. </p>"
 section2-content: "<p>Great portability and great sound quality.
 This new speaker\
   \ sounds as good as it looks!
 Heavenly, right?
 Don't miss out the opportunity of\
   \ winning one the brand new Creative products: The new Halo Bluetooth Speaker.
 Check\